DS4PS/cpp-527-fall-2020/schedule.md

 **Logical Statements**

-Recall that logical operators like EQUALS, NOT EQUAL (!=), AND (&), OR (|), and OPPOSITE (!) are used identify sets of cases that belong to a desired group, and sets of cases outside of the desired group.
+Recall that logical operators like EQUALS, NOT EQUAL, AND, OR, and OPPOSITE are used identify sets of cases that belong to a desired group, and sets of cases outside of the desired group.

 ```
 ==    EQUALS